 4. Get yourself a trickle charger battery tender and hook it up to monitor and keep your battery’s charge without overcharging it.
 Motorcycle batteries are notoriously dead upon spring arrival.

 5. If you have a center stand, put it down to keep the rear tire off the ground and safe from developing a flat spot and condensation inside the tire.
 If you don’t have a center stand, round up a motorcycle stand by either purchasing one or using a simple block of wood.

 6. Cover your bike.
 This includes plugging the exhaust pipe.
 You want to discourage animals and insects from nesting on/in your sleeping beauty.
-Use a good motorcycle cover designed for your bike to insure best protection.
-Stuff a plastic bag in the tail pipe and tie it to the cover.
-This way, in your hurried excitement to see the bike running again, the bag comes off with the cover and prevents any unnecessary repairs from running the bike with a plastic bag in the tail pipe.
+Use a good motorcycle cover designed for your bike to ensure the best protection.
+Stuff a plastic bag in the tailpipe and tie it to the cover.
+This way, in your hurried excitement to see the bike running again, the bag comes off with the cover and prevents any unnecessary repairs from running the bike with a plastic bag in the tailpipe.